Declare authorized sellers with ads.txt

-- In AdSense: Sign in to your AdSense account, then click Settings Account Account information.
+- In AdSense: Sign in to your AdSense account and click Account Account information.

-- In DFP: Sign in to DoubleClick for Publishers, then click Admin Global settings to find the publisher ID of your primary Ad Exchange account and any other linked accounts.
+- In Google Ad Manager: Sign in to Google Ad Manager and click Admin Global settings to find the publisher ID of your primary account and any other linked accounts.

 pub-prefix and the 16-digit numeric code in your declaration.
 Delete the product-specific prefix (for example,

 ca-video-).
-If you monetize through multiple Ad Exchange and/or AdSense accounts, you must include a separate row for each account, with its corresponding
+If you monetize through multiple Ad Manager and/or AdSense accounts, you must include a separate row for each account, with its corresponding

-pub-code.Domains where an ads.txt file is posted, but the seller’s publisher ID is not authorized in the file are no longer monetized through Ad Exchange, and Google no longer buys ads on such sites.
-To prevent impact to your earnings, we recommend updating your ads.txt files to include publisher IDs for each site you want to monetize (learn how to update ads.txt in DFP).
-If you use Network Partner Management, we recommend working with your network partners to include your publisher ID in their ads.txt files.
+pub-code.Domains hosting an ads.txt file where the seller’s publisher ID isn’t listed are no longer monetized through Ad Manager, and Google no longer buys ads on such sites.
+Updating your ads.txt files to include publisher IDs for each site you want to monetize is recommended (learn how to update ads.txt in Ad Manager).
+If you use Scaled Partner Management, we recommend working with your child partners to include your publisher ID in their ads.txt files.

 - A value of '

-DIRECT' indicates that the publisher (content owner) directly controls the account indicated in field #2 on the system in field #1.
-This tends to mean a direct business contract between the publisher and the advertising system.
+DIRECT' indicates that the publisher (content owner) directly controls the account indicated in field #2 and has a direct business contract between the publisher and the advertising system.